greenpeace/gpes-old-en-petitions-api-emulator/README.md

 # EN old API emulator

-**This script emulates the old EN API and stores petition signups in a Google Big Query table, instead of EN.** Instead of BigQuery you can use SQLLite or MySQL/MariaDB.
+**This script emulates the old EN API but stores petition signups outside EN.** You can store petition data in BigQuery or SQlite.

-If you use it, you’ll need to manually export the signups to Engaging Networks or any CRM you are using.
-It's useful if you have **legacy petitions** and need to have them running in 2019 **without changing the code** to the new API.
+This script is useful if you have **legacy petitions** and need to have them running in 2019 **without changing the code** to the new API.
 With this script, in your old petitions, you might just need to change the receiving URL from `https://e-activist.com/ea-action/action` to the receiving URL your PHP server.

-Please note this script was developed for the Spanish office, so it will need small adjustments before it can be used by other NROs.
+Please note this script was developed for the Spanish Office, so it will need small adjustments before it can be used by other NROs.
+If you use it, you’ll need to manually export the signups to your CRM or mailing app.

 ## Install

 **Important**: To adapt this script to your field names, modify `index.php` in this repository.

-For more information on sending data to BQ please visit the pages on [Google BigQuery Libraries](https://cloud.google.com/bigquery/docs/reference/libraries).
+Please note you'll need to adjust your database fields as well.

-### Install the libraries
+### 1 - Install the libraries

 In your PHP server, install Composer and the required libraries with the command: